anthares101/write-ups-page/docs/Projects/MAGI_Project.md

 My idea is to create an ansible playbook to make all the initial setup of the cluster, that way if a terminal failure happens I can just get everything setup in the blink of an eye.

 But as I said above, the Raspberrys will have a random IP in the first boot so I will have to connect to them one by one to setup an static IP address and hostnames.
-After that, we can add SSH key authentication and from there I can start with the playbook to setup everything.
+After that, I can add SSH key authentication and from there I can start with the playbook to setup everything.

 I know it is not perfect because if something goes wrong and I need to reinstall from a clean SD card, I will need to do this whole process of connecting to the Raspberry and make the very first setup by hand before I can use the playbook but I think it is ok for me.